overwolf/overwolf.github.io/docs/topics/twitch-events-sdk-for-game-developers.md

 Overwolf’s Twitch Game Events allows a Twitch extension to receive game events that occur in a specific broadcaster's streaming session for supported games.

 The streamer must run Overwolf’s Twitch Game Events app while playing and log-in to Twitch from the app.
 The app will relay in-game events to an Overwolf’s PubSub server, creating a “room” identified by the streamer’s twitch id.
 These are the same events received from Overwolf’s Game Events Provider (overwolf.games.events).
-For more information about Game Events visit: http://developers.overwolf.com/documentation/sdk/overwolf/games/events/ .
+For more information about Game Events visit [here](../api/overwolf-games-events).

 Use Twitch's Backend solution (EBS) to connect to the PubSub server and subscribe to the same generated “room” in order to receive the events related to the streamer's game.